yesasvi-sai/NSCLC-immune-TME/docs/METHODS.md

 A myeloid-leak module (12 genes: LYZ, LST1, TYROBP, FCER1G, AIF1, S100A8/A9, FCN1, C1QA/B/C, APOE) is scored in T cells.
 Cells above median + 2×SD are removed.
 Statistical results shift after correction, validating this step.

-## Step 18 – Final Outputs

-All publication-quality plots and CSV tables are generated from the leak-corrected object and saved to `FINAL_PLOTS_STEP18/`.